 In 1915, the Vermont Legislature adopted a no fault insurance program of Workers’ Compensation through passage of Act No. 164.
 Although the Vermont Workers’ Compensation Act has been amended from time to time, this landmark legislation remains “the grand compromise” between labor and management, providing injured workers with access to prompt medical attention, wage replacement, and other benefits for their work-related injuries while granting employers immunity from personal injury civil lawsuits.

 In the coming months, the Vermont Department of Labor and various other co-sponsors will be posting

 further information related to the history of the Vermont Workers’ Compensation Act and planned centennial activities.
 There will be articles, curriculum materials for teachers, and an announcement about an exciting conference to be held on September 15, 2015, in Montpelier.
 (Save that date!)

 Celebrate the Centennial!
 For more information and to offer your ideas, contact Kristina Bielenberg at firstname.lastname@example.org.

-The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for October 2014 was 4.4 percent.
-This represents a decrease of one-tenth of a percent from the revised September rate (4.4 percent).
-The equivalent national average was 5.8 percent, which decreased by one-tenth of a percent from the previous month’s estimate.
-October’s over the month change ends a four-month period of a rising statewide unemployment rate in Vermont.
+The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for November 2014 was 4.3 percent.
+This represents a decrease of one-tenth of a percent from the revised October rate (4.4 percent).
+The equivalent national average was 5.8 percent, which experienced a decrease of one-tenth of a percentage point from the previous month’s estimate.
 As of the prior month’s initial data, Vermont’s unemployment rate was tied for tenth lowest in the country.
 April represents the seventh consecutive month without an increase to the unemployment rate.